maciejzasada/grunt-gae/README.md

 Default value: `false`
 Required: `no`

-Specifies whether console output should be allowed from the local Google App Engine development server when it is launched asynchronously.
+Specifies whether console output should be allowed from the local Google App Engine development server when it is launched asynchronously, which can be helpful under some circumstances.
-This can be helpful under some circumstances, such as developers who will be running a `watch` task immediately after launching the server.
 Has no effect unless using `options.async = true` with the `run` action.

 #### options.args